The Window of Orpheus: Part 2 - The Road of Isaak as a Pianist

-Part 3 - The Russian Revolution, Fate of Aleksei
+Part 3 - The Russian Revolution, Fate of Alexei

 Part 3 is mainly set in Sankt Peterburg and Moskva in Russia, 1893 to 1917.

-The story begins about 10 years before the three main characters, Isaak, Julius and Klaus (Aleksei) meet in Regensburg, Germany in 1903.
-In the Spring of 1893, Aleksei is accepted into the Marquis house Mihailov after his mother's death.
+The story begins about 10 years before the three main characters, Isaak, Julius and Klaus (Alexei) meet in Regensburg, Germany in 1903.
+In the Spring of 1893, Alexei is accepted into the Marquis house Mikhailov after his mother's death.
 He meets his elder brother Dmitri, who is secretly a revolutionary, but also famous as a genius violinist.
-Aleksei learns the spirit of brave men and a passion for music from Dmitri.
-But Marquis Dmitri Mihailov is shot to death in an act of betrayal.
+Alexei learns the spirit of brave men and a passion for music from Dmitri.
+But Marquis Dmitri Mikhailov is shot to death in an act of betrayal.

-Aleksei and Alraune, the fiancée of Dmitri, flee from Russia, but after the several years of joyous school life, his homeland and comrades call Aleksei back to Russia in 1905.
+Alexei and Alraune, the fiancée of Dmitri, flee from Russia, but after the several years of joyous school life, his homeland and comrades call Alexei back to Russia in 1905.
 At the Sankt Peterburg station, he sees Julius has followed him, but he runs from her.
-Julius is searching for Aleksei when she gets caught up in the riots and is shot.
+Julius is searching for Alexei when she gets caught up in the riots and is shot.
 When she wakes up, she is in the gorgeous mansion of Marquis Yusupov, where she is declared his prisoner.

-Aleksei and his revolutionary comrades are working for the new Russia.
+Alexei and his revolutionary comrades are working for the new Russia.
 They establish the Soviet (the Committee), but the revolutionaries are divided into Mensheviks and Bolsheviks.
 Yusupov realises that Rasputin is the enemy of Russia and the Royal House, and does not trust him at all.
-Yusupov encounters Aleksei, but he does not kill or arrest him since Aleksei saved his younger brother's life.
-Aleksei is captured by other authorities, however, and sent to a jail in Siberia, where he is to be sentenced to death.
-Marquis Yusupov sends a petition to the authorities, sparing Aleksei's life.
+Yusupov encounters Alexei, but he does not kill or arrest him since Alexei saved his younger brother's life.
+Alexei is captured by other authorities, however, and sent to a jail in Siberia, where he is to be sentenced to death.
+Marquis Yusupov sends a petition to the authorities, sparing Alexei's life.